Roger Troutman: Career re-emergence

 Troutman toured after the release of All the Greatest Hits.
 He was invited to appear as guest artist on several hip-hop albums, including Snoop Dogg's 1993 debut Doggystyle.
 In 1995, he was featured on Eazy-E's posthumous album Str8 off tha Streetz of Muthaphukkin Compton on "Eternal E".
 The same year Troutman featured alongside Dr. Dre on 2Pac's "California Love", which topped the Billboard Hot 100, sold over two million copies, and received a Grammy nomination for Best Rap Performance by a Duo or Group.
 Troutman then produced a top 10 R&B hit cover of the Persuaders' "Thin Line Between Love and Hate", performed by Shirley Murdock and R&B group H-Town, with talk box by Troutman.
 The movie soundtrack to A Thin Line Between Love and Hate also included a club hit "Chocolate City".
 In 1998, he appeared in a remix version of Sounds of Blackness' "Hold On (A Change Is Coming)", which sampled Zapp's "Doo-Wah Ditty (Blow That Thang)".
 Troutman recorded on the song "Master of the Game" from rapper Kool Keith's album Black Elvis/Lost In Space, released in August 1999.
 The last song Troutman recorded for was "Twisted" on Tech N9ne's album Anghellic, released two years after Troutman's death.

-Death
+Murder

 On the morning of April 25, 1999, Troutman was found shot and critically wounded outside his northwest Dayton recording studio around 7:00 a.m.
 According to doctors, he was shot several times in the torso.
 He died during surgery at the Good Samaritan Hospital and Health Center.
 His brother Larry was found dead in a car a few blocks away with a single self-inflicted gunshot wound to the head.
 The car matched the description of a vehicle leaving the scene, according to witnesses.
 It is believed that Larry had fatally shot Roger, then himself.